2408-Team-3/flytrap-express/README.md

     flytrap.setUpExpressErrorHandler(app);
     ```

-    This middleware intercepts any unhandled errors in your Express routes and log them to Flytrap.
+    This middleware intercepts any unhandled errors in your Express routes and logs them to Flytrap, along with request metadata (e.g., HTTP method and path).

     **Optional:** By default, the Flytrap middleware will automatically wrap your asynchronous route handlers.
 This ensures any unhandled promise rejections are captured and logged.
 To disable this behavior, pass `{ wrapAsync: false }` as an argument: